 - Lights up your face when you smile

-So it is easy to see why we should keep your teeth for life.
-Seeing a dentist regularly makes sure that your teeth and supporting structures are healthy and any small areas of concern may be addressed before they becomes BIG problems.
+So, it is easy to see why we should keep your teeth for life.
+Seeing a dentist regularly makes sure that your teeth and supporting structures are healthy and any small areas of concern may be addressed before they become BIG problems.

 Do I need to see a specialist?
 Why can’t I just see you guys?

-In order for you to receive the best care possible for your dental health, we may need to recommend you to a specialist.
-For example, if an extraction is required for a tooth with five roots pointing in all directions; we will refer to an oral surgeon who specialises in these kinds of cases on a daily basis.
-That way we do not battle with it for hours and keeping you in the chair and therefore less stress involved.
+In order for you to receive the best care possible for your dental health, we may need to recommend you to see a specialist.
+For example, if an extraction is required for a tooth with multiple roots pointing in all directions; we will refer to an oral surgeon who specialises in these kinds of cases on a daily basis.
+That way we do not battle with it for hours and keeping you in the chair and, therefore less stress involved.